ekourkchi/inclinet_project/README.md

 ###  5.3. <a name='Averagingmodels'></a>Averaging models
-We take two average types to combine the results of various models and possibly obtain better results, mean and median.
+We take two average types to combine the results of various models and possibly obtain better results, namely mean and median.
 We generate 4 sets of averages

-- averaging the results of all model4 flavors
+- averaging the results of all model4 flavors (0, 1, 2, 3)
-- averaging the results of all model5 flavors
+- averaging the results of all model5 flavors (0, 1, 2, 3)
-- averaging the results of all model6 flavors
+- averaging the results of all model6 flavors (0, 1, 2, 3)
 - averaging the results of all models with various flavors

-We don't see any significant differences between mean and median, so there is no way we prefer one of them.
+We don't see any significant differences between `mean` and `median`, so there is no way we prefer one of them over the others.
 However, we recommend using the median just to ignore very severe outliers.

 ###  5.4. <a name='Thepowerofbagging'></a>The power of bagging

 As inferred from Figures 14 and 15, when the results of all models are averaged out, we get the best performance.
-RMS and MAE of deviations of the average of all models from the measured values are 3.09 and 2.12 [deg], respectively, which is comparable with the performance of humans.
+The average of all models turns out to have the smallest deviations in the predicted-measured differences with the RMS and MAE of 3.09 and 2.12 [deg], respectively.
+This is relatively comparable with human performance.

 ![Fig14](https://user-images.githubusercontent.com/13570487/132321203-7362280a-8213-4cd8-80a5-efa53188e2e3.png)